univention/univention-corporate-server/doc/app-center/configurations.rst

 server for the app.
 This is a good default and may not be correct for some setups.

-The best practice mail settings when the UCS mailstack is used, are the following.
+The best practice mail settings when the UCS mail stack is used, are the following.

 IMAP: